 The practical driving test is a test of your ability to drive a car without assistance from your instructor or accompanying driver.
 It covers a range of situations and road conditions and involves demonstrating your ability to manoeuvre the car safely in both forward and reverse gears.

 The Practical Driving Test is made up of three parts:

-The DSA have stated:
+The DVSA have stated:

 Professional driving tuition is the most effective way to make sure that you are fully prepared to take your practical driving test.

 The most important thing to remember is not to "have-a-go" at your driving test before you are ready.
 If you are not consistently getting things right and driving without prompting from your instructor during your driving lessons, then you aren’t ready to take your practical test.
 Being in a hurry and taking your driving test before you are fully prepared can have a detrimental effect on your confidence...and your bank account!